luhipi/sarvey/docs/_sources/installation.rst.txt

     Note: As of the time of creation of this document, `isce2` for MacOS ARM64 is not available in Conda repositories.
 Therefore, it is skipped, but it should not cause any problems for running SARvey.
 Also, `gcc_linux-64` is not required on ARM64.

-   2.3 Install Timeseries using the same environment that you used to install MiaplPy.
+   2.3 Install SARvey using the same environment that you used to install MiaplPy.

     .. code-block:: bash